Retry Mechanism

 count: 0 # Disable retries for this request

-Retry with Validation
+Retry and Validation

 retry-validation.yaml

-# Retry with validation rules
+# Retry and validation are complementary features

 request:

-name: Eventually Consistent API
+name: Resilient API Call

 url: https://api.example.com/resource